 Frequently Asked Questions

-To be eligible for Link-Up (Qld) services, you must be over 18 years old, of Aboriginal and/or Torres Strait Islander descent, and have experienced separation from family and community due to past government policies, or be a descendant of someone who was removed through adoption, fostering or institutionalisation.
+To be eligible for this service, you must be over 18 years old, of Aboriginal and/or Torres Strait Islander descent, and have experienced (or be a descendant of someone who has experienced) separation from family and community due to forcible removal under past government policies and practices.

-Tracing a client’s family history can be a complex and time consuming process.
-We let our clients know the process of family can take a few short months to years.
-Finding family depends on the availability of information on records, there are many organisations who hold records and it takes time to research each case.
+Tracing a client’s family history can be a complex and time-consuming process.
+It can take from a few months to several years.
+Finding family depends on the availability of information on records – there are many organisations who hold records and it takes time to research each case.
 Our research officers and caseworkers are experienced at utilising a wide range of resources to identify and locate a person’s family.
 However, it is important to understand that in certain cases we may not find any records.
-Link-Up (Qld) have a Social and Emotional Well Being counselling team that are available to offer support to clients during this process and after the reunion has taken place.

 Yes, we travel to see our clients where possible.